michaelstepner/pandoc-mustache/README.md

 	temperature: '7'
 	```

-3. The pandoc document points to one or many YAML files defining the "mustache" variables, using the mustache field in a [YAML metadata block](https://pandoc.org/MANUAL.html#metadata-blocks).
-This block is typically placed at the top of the document.
+3. The pandoc document containing the mustache variables points to the YAML file (or files) which contain the variable definitions.
+These files are indicated using the mustache field in a [YAML metadata block](https://pandoc.org/MANUAL.html#metadata-blocks), typically placed at the top of the pandoc document.
 Absolute paths and relative paths are supported: relative paths are evaluated relative to the working directory where `pandoc` is being run.

     An example:
 	```yaml